MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/kusto-extension.md

 However, you can get started immediately using the *help.kusto.windows.net* cluster.

-For this article, we are using the help.kusto.windows.net cluster for examples.
+For this article, we're using data from the help.kusto.windows.net cluster for samples.

 ### Connection details

-To set up the Azure Data Explorer cluster you connect to, follow the steps below.
+To set up an Azure Data Explorer cluster to connect to, follow the steps below.

 1. Select **New connection** from the **Connections** pane.